 "For me, the bottom line is what’s on the page," said Smits, "and I think it was an opportunity to deal with legal matters and hot-button issues that are substantive in terms of a legal show but, at the same time, have a character that is outside the box in a lot of different ways.
 And since we’re at a point where we’re logger-jammed in terms of the political right and left, the fact that, because of what happens to him in the pilot, has made such a radical switch and then surrounds himself with a team of people that have different types of political viewpoints, it does give an opportunity for us to tackle these hot-button issues in a new and kind of fresh way."

 I hate to break it you folks, but I found this to be the least interesting pilot amongst NBC's crop of new series for the fall.
 Sure, it's full of action, but by the time the closing credits rolled, I couldn't tell you a single thing about a single character...and it's an ensemble show!
-Some of my fellow critics have shrugged and said, "Well, that's what you expect from a Jerry Bruckheimer produced series," but, look, I like most of Bruckheimer's productions and I still think this is a big ol' bore...and the fact that NBC could only spare 20 minutes for the panel for "Chase" made me suspect that perhaps the network felt the same way.
+Some of my fellow critics have shrugged and said, "Well, that's what you expect from a Jerry Bruckheimer produced series," but, look, I most of Bruckheimer's productions and I think this is a big ol' bore...and the fact that NBC could only spare 20 minutes for the panel for "Chase" made me suspect that perhaps the network felt the same way.

 Apparently not, though...or, at least, that's what executive producer Jennifer Johnson thinks.
 "NBC has been so incredibly supportive," she said.
 "I believe them when they tell us that it’s their favorite show.
-We are thrilled to be with NBC."
+We are to be with NBC."

 If Giddish looks familiar to you, then you must've been one of the few people who saw her as the star of Fox's short-lived midseason series "Past Life."
 Obviously, she managed to land on her feet, but if you go back and check the dates between when "Past Life" was canceled and when she was picked up for "Chase," you'll see that she barely left the ground in the first place.